Rococo

 Examples of Paintings

 Rococo paintings were known for their ornate and intricate details, focusing on lightness, playfulness, and whimsy.
 Two famous examples are Jean-Antoine Watteau’s Pilgrimage to Cythera and François Boucher’s The Toilette of Venus.
-In both these paintings, you can really see the key characteristics of Rococo art.
+In both these paintings, you can see the key characteristics of Rococo art.
 They have lightness and playfulness.
 You can see the focus on ornate details.
 The soft, pastel colour palette and flowing lines create a sense of beauty and elegance, while the playful themes and subject matter add a sense of whimsy.

 Pilgrimage to Cythera depicts a group of elegantly dressed couples in a lush, idyllic landscape, making their way to the mythical island of love, Cythera.
 The painting features a pastel colour palette, with soft, feathery brushstrokes that create a dreamlike atmosphere.
-The figures in the painting are depicted with grace and elegance, flowing lines and soft curves.
+The figures in the painting are depicted with grace and elegance, flowing lines and smooth curves.
 Their clothing is ornate and detailed, with intricate patterns and delicate fabrics.

 Similarly, The Toilette of Venus features a pastel colour palette and soft, flowing lines.
-The painting depicts the goddess Venus surrounded by a group of cherubs who are helping her prepare for the day.
+The painting depicts the goddess Venus surrounded by a group of cherubs helping her prepare for the day.
 Venus is shown undressed, with her flowing hair and soft curves on display.
 With their playful gestures and mischievous expressions, the cherubs are depicted with a sense of playfulness and joy.

 Examples of Sculptures